MoyYuan/cafe/README.md

 - Modular, package-centric architecture
 - Integrates LLMs (vLLM, Gemini, HuggingFace) and time-series models
 - Pluggable news/data retrieval (API or local)
+  - Google News fetcher is compatible with free Google Custom Search (no `sort` parameter)
+  - Robust, mypy-safe summary extraction from news articles
+  - No file-based caching in the default refactored version
+  - Configured via environment variables (`.env`)
+  - Only one Google API key/CSE supported at a time (no account switching)

 - Evaluation and experiment tracking modules
 - FastAPI-based API layer
 - File-based caching for Metaculus questions and comments (with force-refresh and robust incremental cache writes for long fetches)